Pacific Budget package prioritises homes, health and Dawn Raids history

 - $20m to implement a diabetes prevention and treatment programme for targeted Pacific communities in South Auckland

-- $8m boost to continue the delivery of Tupu Aotearoa, which enables the delivery of personalised Pacific employment and training service
+- $8m boost to continue the delivery of Tupu Aotearoa, which enables the delivery of personalised Pacific employment and training services

-- $15.5m invetment into Pacific economic development, which aims to meet community demand for services to suport shovel-ready Pacific businesses and social enterprises in New Zealand
+- $15.5m investment into Pacific economic development, which aims to meet community demand for services to sport shovel-ready Pacific businesses and social enterprises in New Zealand

 - $1.6m to maintain the Pacific Work Connect Programme, which supports the continuation of a Pacific migrant support service

-- $2m to maintain and grow the Tuli Takes Flight and Pacific Education Foundation Scholarships, to Pacific education scholarships to address education system inequities
+- $2m to maintain and grow the Tuli Takes Flight and Pacific Education Foundation Scholarships - Pacific education scholarships to address education system inequities

 - $13m to support the growth of the Pacific bilingual and immersion schooling workforce and the retention of the current workforce